 If you are not going to have a puppy in bed with you at first, I strongly suggest a crate for him/her.
 You don’t want a puppy roaming around in the middle of the night chewing electrical cords or any other possible hazard.
 A crate will also help with potty training, but you have to take it slow.
 Puppies like keeping their area clean, and as long as you let them out regularly during the night they will try to hold it until you come to let them out.
 Again, they can only hold it for so long so don’t scold them if they have an overnight accident in a kennel.
 I have found positive reinforcement with potty training to work very well, and fast.
 Give them lots of praise every time they go when and where you want them to, and continue to do that until potty training has been a total success.

-If you choose to switch your puppy off the food he is currently on (Diamond Brand Puppy Food) you will need to gradually change the food.
-I do send an 8-pound bag of their current food home with you so you can make the switch.
+If you choose to switch your puppy off the food it is currently on (VICTOR- Purpose Active Dog and Puppy Grain Free) you will need to gradually change the food.
+You must be certain to put the puppy on a Large Breed formula!!!
+DO NOT feed a regular puppy food formula to a large breed dog.
+Doing so will greatly increase the odds of your dog developing a host of skeletal problems, called developmental orthopedic diseases (DOD).
+It will also void any hip guarantee from us because it is that large of a factor.
+We do send an 6-pound bag of their current food home with you so you can make the switch.
 If you change the puppy’s food too quickly, they will get an upset stomach and may get diarrhea.
 Everyone always wants to know how much to feed a puppy.
-I have always fed more than the recommended amount from the manufacturer, but they don’t always eat more.
+Proper nutrition is as important as proper amounts.
+There is no easy answer to how much to feed, it has to be continuously adjusted to prevent your puppy from being overweight for their age.
+Excess weight can cause skeletal issues as well as the wrong kind of food.
 When your puppy hits about 4 months old, you will likely notice they will start looking slimmer all of a sudden.
 This is a time when your puppy will need a little more nutrition.
 They are sleeping less, and moving more.
 They are growing rapidly, and will need adequate nutrition to fuel that growth and exercise.
 If you increase the puppies food amount and they get pudding stools out of nowhere, you may be feeding a bit too much for their systems to handle.
 This is common with puppies; pudding stools happen a lot.
-There is a difference between pudding stools and watery though, watery is not something we want to see.
+There is a difference between pudding stools and watery though, watery is not something you should see unless there is a reason.

 We do give fresh raw cow bones that come frozen.
 You can also find them at butcher shops and some grocery stores.
 This is the dog’s FAVORITE treat, and when you pull one out for your dog- you won’t see much of them for a few hours as they enjoy gnawing on it if you let them.
 They are filled with marrow and that’s an excellent health food for dogs.
 They are meant to chew on real fresh bones.
 I will warn you, you may want to section your dog off to an area where they won’t get into a fight with another animal over the bone (trust me they will get territorial over these), and where they won’t get any residue from the bone onto your nice couch, bed, or carpeting.
 A linoleum floor is great for these, it wipes up easy if they leave any residue behind.
 Once they have gnawed all the meat and marrow from the bone, it will be a clean bone you can leave out wherever in your home.
 They will continue to chew on them here and there, and it saves a puppy from chewing your furniture, shoes, etc. If they don’t get all the meat off it the first time, you will want to put it in a Ziploc bag and put it in the fridge and offer again the next day so it doesn’t rot.
 Puppies can’t always get all of it the first day.
 They will when they are full grown!
 FYI, the boxes from this supplier will state “Not for Human Consumption”.
 Its law that humans cannot eat these types of meat leftovers, so they have to use a dusting of natural charcoal on them to prevent people from wanting to eat them.
 It’s harmless to dogs.
 Also you will want to limit the time they have with them until their systems get used to them.
 If they have never had one before and you let a dog chew on one for hours, they can get pancreatitis and get runny stools.